EstherAlo/DAREY.IO-Projects/Project2/Project2.md

 ## TEST PHP WITH NGINX

-At this point, the LAMP stack is completely installed and fully operational.

-To valiate that it can correctly hand Nginx .php files off to your PHP processor I created a test PHP file in the document root by opening a new file called info.ophp
+- At this point, the LAMP stack is completely installed and fully operational.
+To validate that it can correctly hand Nginx .php files off to your PHP processor I create a test PHP file in the document root by opening a new file called info.ophp

 ```
-sudo nano /var/www/projectLEMP/info.php
+sudo vi /var/www/projectLEMP/info.php
 ```

-Entered a valid PHP code that will return information about the server:
+- Enter a valid PHP code that will return information about the server:

 ```
 <?php
 phpinfo();
 ```

-Accessed this page in the web browser by visiting the public IP address, followed by info.php
+- Access this page in the web browser by visiting the public IP address, followed by info.php

 ![Screen-27-11-2021_080928](https://user-images.githubusercontent.com/93116204/143673967-442a47b2-1ffe-482f-ab06-69b8f2e6974e.png)

-Removed the file created as it contains sensitive information about the PHP environment and the Ubuntu server with command below:
+- Removed the file created as it contains sensitive information about the PHP environment and the Ubuntu server with command below:

 ```
 sudo rm /var/www/your_domain/info.php